Kenny Rogers and the First Edition: The split

-A last-ditch effort to jumpstart their domestic careers was done in late 1974 when they filmed a television movie called The Dream Makers.
-A drama about the music biz, they played the group Catweazel.
+In late 1974, they filmed a television movie called The Dream Makers.
+It was a drama about the music business and they played the group Catweazel.
 It was a small role with only Kenny and Mickey speaking any major lines.
 Despite the film giving them a chance to perform recent songs, the exposure did not halt their decline.
 Kenny had become short on money by 1974, and was in debt when he decided to hawk guitar lesson records on a commercial.

 Wanting to give a solo career a shot, Terry left in the late spring of 1975.
 Kenny was upset but agreed to it, succeeding in getting Kin to come back so they could fill their pending engagements.
 Though he was hired to stay permanently, the reunion with Vassy did not go well and he ended up playing only one night.
-This more or less marked the point where the First Edition agreed to split.
-Mickey, realizing that it was time to move on, was the first to decide to leave in order to pursue his other dream, which was acting.
-Though the group would finish their pending obligations, Kenny began recording as a solo act that fall.
+Mickey was the first to decide to leave in order to pursue his other dream, which was acting.
+Kenny began recording as a solo act that fall.
 The First Edition played their last scheduled shows in the fall of 1975 at Harrah's in Reno.
-Without Mickey Jones there were a few First Edition gigs in early 1976, done as a favor to Kenny who had not yet formed his solo band.
+Without Mickey, there were a few First Edition gigs in early 1976, done as a favor to Kenny who had not yet formed his solo band.
 Kenny later said that writing the song "Sweet Music Man" made him cut his hair and let it go gray, plus get rid of the earring.
-The song may have played a part in his future middle of the road image, but the change did not happen until almost a year after it was written.
 Mary Arnold often sang "Sweet Music Man" on the First Edition's post Terry Williams gigs and Kenny also tried the lead out a few times.
 This was to become one of Rogers' most covered compositions, and he himself had a No. 9 country hit with it in the fall of 1977.
-Though unrecorded, "Sweet Music Man" marked the end of the First Edition as a creative entity.